gmundewadi/STARTER-lab09-cs16f22/README.md

 ### Step 3a: CSV Parsing (Required)

+*Step 3a is required for full credit on this programming assignment.
+All other steps are optional and will count as extra credit.*
 You will find that all the data is given in csv (comma separated values) format, in three main data types.

 - First Column: time (Ma - Millions of Years Ago)